briggsb9/speech-to-text-python-webapp/README.md

 Sample for a simple speech-to-text Python web app for hosting on App Service.

 This sample demonstrates how to create a web application that uses Azure's Speech Service to convert speech to text.
-The app is built using Flask and can be deployed on Azure App Service leveraging web sockets for real-time audio streaming.
+The app is built using Flask and can be deployed on Azure App Service leveraging websockets for real-time audio streaming.

 ![Speech-to-Text Web App](images/image.png)

+## Architecture Overview
+The architecture of the application consists of the following components:
+- **Flask Web App**: The main application that handles user interactions and manages the audio recording and transcription process.
+- **Azure Speech Service**: The service that performs the speech-to-text conversion.
+- **WebSocket**: Used for real-time communication between the client and server, allowing for continuous audio streaming and transcription.
+- **HTML/CSS/JavaScript**: The frontend of the application, providing a user interface for recording and displaying transcriptions.
+- **Gunicorn**: A Python WSGI HTTP server for UNIX, used to serve the Flask application in production.
+- **Gevent**: A coroutine-based Python networking library that provides a high-level synchronous API on top of the libev or libuv event loop.
+- **Gevent WebSocket**: A library that provides WebSocket support for gevent, allowing for real-time communication between the client and server.
+- **Azure App Service**: The hosting platform for the web application, providing a scalable and managed environment for running the app.

+### Workflow

+1. **Initialization**:
+    - The server loads Azure Speech Service credentials from environment variables.
+    - When a user visits the site, Flask serves the HTML interface.
+    - Client establishes a WebSocket connection to the server.

+2. **When User Clicks "Start Recording"**:
+    - Client requests microphone access.
+    - Client sends a `start_transcription` event to the server.
+    - Server initializes the Azure Speech recognizer and push stream.
+    - Client begins capturing audio through the browser's microphone API.

+3. **During Recording**:
+    - Client processes audio to 16kHz, 16-bit mono PCM format.
+    - Audio chunks are base64 encoded and streamed to the server via WebSockets.
+    - Server decodes the audio and feeds it to Azure Speech Service.
+    - Interim results are sent back to client as `interim_transcription` events.
+    - Final results are sent as `transcription` events.

+4. **When User Clicks "Stop Recording"**:
+    - Client stops audio capture.
+    - Client sends `stop_transcription` event.
+    - Server stops the recognizer and closes the push stream.
+    - Resources are cleaned up to prevent memory leaks.

 ## Setup Instructions